smian0/mcp-agile-flow/src/mcp_agile_flow/cursor_rules/800-template-commands.md

 </example>

 ## Critical Rules
+- Process must be identical across all supported IDEs (Cursor, Windsurf, Cline, Copilot)
-- Commands must be recognized correctly based on intent
+- Templates must always be sourced from the ai-templates directory
-- Documents must be created in the correct directory structure
+- Documents must always be created in the ai-docs directory
 - Templates must be applied consistently
 - References between documents must be maintained
 - Status progression must be enforced